 - Exercises should be performed at a controlled (slower) pace.
 Avoid adding momentum to make the movement easier.

 - Static holds can be utilized.

 - You can reduce the intensity if you increase volume.

 - Longer rest periods between workouts.
 Spend more time above than below baseline.

-- The true benefit of HIT comes from looking a long time horizon where an athlete doesn’t get hurt year after year.
-In the near term other training methods may be equal or slightly better, but once risk and a long time horizon is factored in, I believe HIT wins.
+- The true benefit of HIT comes from looking at a long time horizon where an athlete doesn’t get hurt year after year.
+In the near term, other training methods may be equal or slightly better, but once risk and a long time horizon are factored in, I believe HIT wins.

-- Body By Science (machines) and Hillfit (body weight) are the best HIT books.
+- Body By Science (machines) and Hillfit (bodyweight) are the best HIT books.

 - Arthur Jones is a genius.

 My version of HIT solves some of the issues others were having.
 It isn’t too efficient.
 Because I don’t go to failure all the time, I am not in deep soreness.
-I can workout more frequently and longer.
+I can work out more frequently and longer.
 I vary my rep speed and number of sets for novelty.
 Yet I do not subject myself to injury risk via poor exercise selection.
 In other words, I still don’t squat or bench.
 Best of both worlds.

 Am I in better shape with more volume than I had I stuck to 1-set to failure HIT?
 Probably not, but unless I can find a gym that drops the temperature significantly, higher volume is better for me.